Central Campus Policies

 The letter grade I is given to students who do not complete required coursework and have been allowed an extended amount of time to complete it by their professor.
-If the I grade is not removed by the end of the succeeding semester, it will become an F. Refer the student to their professor for specific information.
+The incomplete grade must be removed during the succeeding semester, excluding summer.
+Otherwise, the instructor default grade is entered.
+A student cannot make up the incomplete by registering and paying again for the same course.
+Refer the student to their professor for specific information.

 Institutional process for identifying key issues emerging from institutional assessment and focuses on learning outcomes and/or the environment supporting student learning and accomplishing the mission of the institution.

 Students can choose to complete a PIE form that will grant designated people access to student-privileged information.
-If a PIE form does not exist, MTSU faculty/staff cannot provide the inquirer student information that is protected under FERPA.
+If a PIE form does not exist, MT One Stop staff cannot provide the inquirer student information that is protected under FERPA.
 Students can elect to submit this form on PipelineMT under “Student Records.”
-PIE partners are given a PIN that they will need to provide to MTSU faculty/staff before receiving privileged information.
+PIE partners are given a PIN that they will need to provide to staff before receiving privileged information.

 Repeating a Course